NMFCode/NMFCode.github.io/expressions/Incrementalization.md

 # Model-based Incrementalization

+## Overview

-NMF provides elementary change notifications, offered through the industry standard interfaces INotifyPropertyChanged and INotifyCollectionChanged.
+NMF provides elementary change notifications, offered through the industry standard interfaces _INotifyPropertyChanged_ and _INotifyCollectionChanged_.
 These interfaces are required by many modern user interface libraries, hence the model representation code can directly be used for these techniques.